How to Stop Your Spouse From Bringing Up the Past

 9. Not feeling heard or emotionally safe

-One of the reasons for bringing up the past is to finally get the other to understand what we are trying to convey.
+One of the reasons for bringing up the past is to finally get the other person to understand what we are trying to convey.

 The past is used until the spouse finally understands how it feels and does something about it.
 When the relationship is not a safe space anymore, we might attempt to re-create it in sometimes contradictory ways.

-A part of the healing process is knowing our partner not only regrets the actions but can put themselves in our shows.
-We might feel that when the transgressor can perceive all hurt, they caused, and they truly know how it felt like the relationship can move forwards into honesty, reliability, and trust again.
+We might feel that when the transgressor can perceive all the hurt they caused and truly know how it felt, the relationship can move forward into honesty, reliability, and trust again.

 10. An important need is not being met